spritesapp/spritesapp.github.io/_posts/2015-03-03-presenter-mode-presenting-your-visual-stories-with-ease.md

 ---
 layout: post
-title: Presenter mode: Presenting your visual stories with ease
+title: Presenter mode&#58; Presenting your visual stories with ease
 ---

-# Presenter mode: Presenting your visual stories with ease
+# Presenter mode&#58; Presenting your visual stories with ease

 Presenting your Sprites infographics in front of a live audience just got so much better and easier!
 Let's take a look at the brand new "Presenter" mode.